How to Take Care of Your Indoor Aloe Vera Plant

-4. Using Fertilizer
+4. Using Fertiliser

-Aloe vera plants don’t need much fertilizer, in general, but they can still benefit from a boost in nutrition.
+Aloe vera plants don’t need much fertiliser, in general, but they can still benefit from a boost in nutrition.
 Only do this during spring and summer, from April to September.
 This is the growing season of the plant.

 5. Pruning the Leaves